PlumpMath/cloze/README.md

 # cloze

-Currently experimental library for rewritable data templates.
+Experimental library for rewritable data templates.
 More to come if experiments bear fruit.

 ## Goals and questions